How does the sewer system work?

 We can all make a difference in keeping the UK’s sewer system clear of these stubborn blockages by making simple adjustments to the way we dispose of common waste items.
 Most importantly, households and businesses alike should be conscious of the so-called ‘Big Offenders’ – the items and substances that contribute most to fatberg formation, and should therefore never be washed down plugholes or toilets under any circumstances:

 - Wet wipes

 - Bandages and plasters

 - Dental floss

 - Cotton buds

-By keeping this in mind we can make sure our amazing sewer system remains clean, hygienic and effective for many more years to come.
+By taking the necessary steps to keep your drains clear of these obstructive items, you can do your bit to make sure the UK’s historic sewer system remains clean, hygienic and effective for many more years to come.

 To find out more about the work involved in getting rid of fatbergs, visit our fatberg removal and cleaning page; alternatively, you can get in touch with us to make an enquiry about our domestic and commercial sewer services.